WickedyWick/hello-world/README.md

 # hello-world
-This is my first repository
+This is me first time using GitHub

+Hello future me!
+Hope you are having a tesla by now.